About me

 Proactive Reasoning

 I'm thinking about how to identify and proactively seek information using LLMs to improve model safety & reliability with statistical guarantee.
 How to make LLMs ask good questions?
-How do we model "intuition" in expert domains?
+How do we model "intuition" in expert domains like medicine?

 • design icon